Icilio Federico Joni 1866 To 1946. Italian. Painted Wood Tavolette Book Cover Binding In The Biccherna Aesthetic. Framed. Siena. Sienese. Tuscany.

 Frame size 16 inches x 13 inches ( 40.5cm x 33cm ).

-Available for sale from Big Sky Fine Art in the English county of Dorset, this painted gesso and gilt “tavolette” wooden book cover in the Biccherna style is by Icilio Federico Joni.
+Available for sale from Big Sky Fine Art in the English county of Dorset, this painted gesso and gilt “tavolette” wooden book cover in the Biccherna aesthetic is by Icilio Federico Joni.

 The book cover is mounted and supplied in a contemporary black Tulip Wood frame (which is shown in these photographs) which is glazed with non-reflective Tru Vue UltraVue® UV70 glass.
 The wooden book cover is curved and float mounted giving a wonderful 3D depth to its presentation.